BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/clay_item.md

 <recipes stack="buildcrafttransport:pipe_clay_item"/>

 <chapter name="Pipe Mechanics"/>
-The Clay Transport pipe will priotitise trying to insert items into an inventory before traveling onwards.
+The Clay Transport pipe will prioritise trying to insert items into an inventory before traveling onwards.

 If it has multiple connecting sides, the items will prioritise a connected inventory before travelling in a random direction.
 Items will not travel back in the direction it came from and only go a different direction.